-The GOES-R Clouds Algorithm Working Group is using a suite of algorithms for daytime and nighttime data, exploiting the strengths of each technique in order to maximize accuracies and provide feedback opportunities between techniques that were independently developed.
+The JPSS Clouds Algorithm Working Group is using a suite of algorithms for daytime and nighttime data, exploiting the strengths of each technique in order to maximize accuracies and provide feedback opportunities between techniques that were independently developed.
 For NCOMP a heritage algorithm from NASA Langley, the Shortwave-infrared Infrared Split-window Technique (SIST) of Minnis et al (1995, 2009), has been chosen as it is currently being applied to a variety of satellite instruments.
 SIST is also one of the more robust existing algorithms because it simultaneously determines phase and cloud temperature/height as well as cloud optical and microphysical properties.
 The NCOMP algorithm uses differences in cloud brightness temperature, clear-sky temperature, and spectral differences to ascertain both COD and CPS and, in turn, to calculate the LWP and IWP.
-For the purposes of GOES-R, SIST has been adapted so that it accepts as input the cloud top temperature and cloud type that are determined in other GOES-R algorithms and then calculates both COD and CPS based on those inputs.
+For the purposes of JPSS, SIST has been adapted so that it accepts as input the cloud top temperature and cloud type that are determined in other JPSS algorithms and then calculates both COD and CPS based on those inputs.
+The current JPSS NCOMP algorithm is identical to that developed for application to GOES-R ABI imagery and described in Minnis and Heck (2010).